EscolaLMS/headless-format/source/index.md

 | cmi5 (a companion to xAPI) |  June 1, 2016  |  48   |     Not Yet      |   Yes    |    Yes     |    No     |     No      |        Yes         |

 ## What is Learning Management System - LMS

+> A learning management system is a software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, or learning and development programs.
+The learning management system concept emerged directly from e-Learning.

 The most popular LMS in the world is Moodle [^3], released on 20 August 2002, as Open Source software, distributed under the GNU General Public License, which is probably one of the reasons of its popularity.